timdewild/matnimation/README.md

 This is the simplest setup, if your project contains multiple subfolders with `.py` files that import `matnimation`, the correct paths should be included in each of these files.
 For an example on how this works, see e.g. [this](https://github.com/timdewild/fourier-series-epicycles) repo.

+# Methodology and Usage
+Before we give a detailed example of how you can use `matnimation` to easily make Matplotlib animations, we will first give an overview of its working principle and main building principle.
+After that, we will give an example and explicitly compare `matnimation`'s to how the same animation would be constructed in the conventional way (as described in Matplotlib's [documentation](https://matplotlib.org/stable/users/explain/animations/animations.html)).

+## Three Building Blocks: Canvas, Artists and Animation
+The working principle of `matnimation` revolves around three fundamental objects/classes:
+* `Canvas`

+    The canvas object should be thought of as the stage on which the animations take place.
+The canvas defines the figure with (possibly multiple) axes on which `BaseArtist` objects live.

+    > **Note** The `Canvas` class has multiple subclasses such as `SingleCanvas` for a single pair of axes or `MultiCanvas` for multiple pairs of axes.

+* `BaseArtist`

+    An artist that lives on the canvas.
+Examples are e.g. a line, circle, vector field or image, but also a textbox is considered an artist.
+Artists can be _static_ or _animated_, as implemented via the `StaticArtist` and `AnimatedArtist` subclasses.
+As the name suggests, static artists do not change during the animation.
+Animated artists change in some way or another during the animation.

+    > **Example** A line can change its shape during the animation, just as the text string in a textbox can change over time.

+* `Animation`

+    The canvas and (collection of) artists are rendered into an actual animation (video) using the `Animation` class.
+This class runs Matplotlib's `animation.FuncAnimation` under it's hood ([docs](https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html#matplotlib.animation.FuncAnimation)).

 # Examples
 Examples are given in the folder `examples`.
 They are also listed in [this](./examples/examples.md) overview.